-You could be forgiven thinking that Kyle Cooper and David Fincher collaborated on the titles to The Dark Knight Rises – the new Batman movie that isn’t out untill summer 2012.
-This unofficial title sequence was created as part of a class assignment by a student of Communication Design from Istanbul, Turkey.
+You could be forgiven thinking that Kyle Cooper and David Fincher collaborated on the titles to The Dark Knight Rises.
+But this unofficial title sequence was created as part of a class assignment by a student of Communication Design from Istanbul, Turkey.
 His name is Doğan Can Gündoğdu.

 It’s becoming something of a trend to release an unofficial title sequence to a highly anticipated movie a few months ahead of its release.
 And why not?
 If the titles are original or well executed, they’re bound to turn some heads.
 James Curran did the same thing in 2011, when he uploaded his strikingly simple, but conceptually brilliant unofficial titles for Steven Spielberg‘s The Adventures of Tintin on Vimeo a few months before the movie came out.
 His titles went viral, he received a big compliment from Spielberg himself and was invited to attend the London premiere.
 When asked whether or not he was offered a job by Spielberg, Curran responds in an email, “there’s nothing I can confirm yet… But the animation received a lot of attention, which has opened up a lot of opportunities for me.
 In particular I’m now signed to Partizan as an animation director.”

 Is that the kind of result Gündoğdu is after?